jamesjmtaylor/jamesjmtaylor.github.io/_posts/2019-07-01-subscription-management.md

 ---
 title: Subscription Management
 date: '2019-07-01T07:53:56-07:00'
+tags: ios android
 ---
 While working at Nautilus I've had to do a fair amount of subscription management on both iOS and Android platforms.
 Each platform has its nuances and gotchas, so I figured I would write a blog post detailing the processes for implementing and testing both.

 ## iOS

 iOS Subscriptions are controlled through Apple App Store Connect.

 **_Subscription Creation & Management_**